How to Manage Your Account

-In order to manage your checking account successfully, you need to understand the three following checking account management principles: check writing, check endorsing, and checking account balancing.
+In order to manage your account successfully, you need to understand the three following account management principles: check writing, check endorsing, and account balancing.

 After you receive your box of checks, place the book with the lowest number inside your checkbook's protective cover.
 Before you write a check, make sure you place the clear plastic divider under both the check and the duplicate check.
 This will prevent what you write from filtering through to the remaining duplicate checks in the checkbook.
 After you write the check, remove only the check and not the duplicate check.
 Duplicate checks should remain in your checkbook.